ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/kafka/kafka-table-engine.md

   -X sasl.password=<password> \
 ```

-The dataset contains 200,000 rows, so hopefully it should be ingested in just a few seconds.
+The dataset contains 200,000 rows, so it should be ingested in just a few seconds.
 If you want to work with a larger dataset, take a look at [the large datasets section](https://github.com/ClickHouse/kafka-samples/tree/main/producer#large-datasets) of the [ClickHouse/kafka-samples](https://github.com/ClickHouse/kafka-samples) GitHub repository.

 ##### 5. Create the Kafka table engine

 The below example creates a table engine with the same schema as the merge tree table.
-Note that this isn’t required, e.g. you can have an alias or ephemeral columns in the target table.
-The settings are important; however - note the use of `JSONEachRow`` as the data type for consuming JSON from a Kafka topic.
-The values “github” and “clickhouse” represent the name of the topic and consumer group names, respectively.
-Note that the topics can actually be a list of values.
+This isn’t strickly required, as you can have an alias or ephemeral columns in the target table.
+The settings are important; however - note the use of `JSONEachRow` as the data type for consuming JSON from a Kafka topic.
+The values `github` and `clickhouse` represent the name of the topic and consumer group names, respectively.
+The topics can actually be a list of values.

 ```sql
 CREATE TABLE github_queue